Cuttlerat/concourse-telegram-resource/README.md

 * `message`: Message which will send with build info

 ## Input
-You can use `input` to get args from a command sent to a bot.
+You can use `input` to get args from a command sent to bot.
 All args will be stored in `<resourse_name>/input_args`

 ## Example